ansible/ansible-container-examples/sshd/README.md

 d3a8cd2cd5e6        sshd-ssh:latest     "/usr/sbin/sshd -D"   6 seconds ago       Up 5 seconds        0.0.0.0:32786->22/tcp   ansible_ssh_1
 ```

-In the above example host port 32786 was mapped to port 22 on the container.
-Note that this is configured in container.yml.
+In the above example host port 32786 was mapped to container port 22.
+This is configurable in *container.yml*.
 If you want to map
 container port 22 to a specific host port, modify the *ports* option.

 We're ready to SSH into the container.
 If you're using Docker Machine, you will first need the IP address of the host VM.
 The following command
 will provide the IP.
-Repalce *default* with the name of your VM:
+Replace *default* with the name of your VM:

 ```
 $ docker-machine ip default